 “That should be fun,” was all she could manage as he led her through the sea of bodies to the ceiling-high double doors they’d come in from.

-In the heat of the ballroom and her stale-tasting tea, her body had forgotten how nippy it really was outside.
+In the heat of the ballroom and her stale-tasting tea, her body had forgotten how nippy it was outside.
 Her outfit was a weak bulwark to the chilly pins that poked through to her skin.
-She found herself captivated by the sight of her faint eddying breaths, to the point that she didn’t notice the cars Dorien was leading her toward.
+She was captivated by the sight of her faint eddying breaths, to the point that she didn’t notice the cars Dorien was leading her toward.
 She stopped dead when she caught the colors, familiar in the most rankling way, in the outer edges of her vision.
 Not expecting the abrupt stop, Dorien staggered on her resistant stance, whipping around to see what was holding her up.

 “Oh, impressed to see these things again?” he queried with a smirk that asked for a smack.